 If you do not qualify your council should give you advice on where to get support in your community.
 (There is also information on this below).

 If you disagree with the result of your assessment or how it was conducted, Derbyshire County Council advices you to speak to your assessor.

-A national organisation that provides advice and information, connects carers and innovates to find new ways to reach and support carers.
+A national organisation that provides advice and information connects carers and innovate to find new ways to reach and support carers.

 They have a helpline on 0808 808 7777.